 Tax Documents

-Required tax documents and filings vary by plan type.
-If you do not see a tax document in the tax documents section of the Carry website (you can access this by clicking your initials on the top right > Documents > Tax Documents), and you have not self-prepared the form, it is likely either not required if you did not have a transaction that requires the form be generated or is not yet due.
+For IRA and Taxable brokerage accounts, If you do not see a tax document in the tax documents section of the Carry website (you can access this by clicking your initials on the top right > Documents > Tax Documents), it is likely either not required if you did not have a transaction that requires the form be generated or is not yet due.

 The list of documents below is provided for educational purposes only, is not exhaustive, and should not be taken as tax advice.
 We recommend consulting with a qualified tax professional if you have any questions.